 For more information about contributing to our Scholarships Fund in order to meet Training Benchmark A, contact the Advancement Office.

 Training Benchmark B – Employee Training

-In this case, businesses must show recent expenditure (in the last 12 months) to the equivalent of at least 1% of the payroll of the business, in the provision of training to those employees of the business who are Australian citizens or permanent residents.
+In this case, your business must show training-provision expenditure during the last 12 months to the equivalent of at least 1% of payroll.
+The training needs to be provided to employees of your business who are Australian citizens or permanent residents.

-If Employee Training does not prove a practical option for your business, then you may choose to consider a contribution through Training Benchmark A to Victoria University’s Scholarship Fund.
+If employee training is not a practical option for your business, you may consider a contribution through Training Benchmark A to Victoria University’s Scholarship Fund.